DoubleLine's Gundlach says bond market selloff nearing end

 Gundlach, chief executive and chief investment officer of DoubleLine, said that Tuesday marked the "first encouraging signs" of the selloff becoming excessive, since investors are starting to view those bonds as undervalued.

-Tuesday's webcast was to mark the launch of the DoubleLine Floating Rate Fund (DBFRX.O), which will open to the public on July 1.
+Tuesday's webcast was to mark the launch of the DoubleLine Floating Rate Fund, which will open to the public on July 1.
 DoubleLine portfolio managers Bonnie Baha and Robert Cohen will manage the fund.

 The fund will invest at least 80 percent of its assets in floating rate loans, according to the fund's prospectus, which are protected from rising interest rates by being pegged to floating-rate benchmarks.
 Cohen said on the webcast that companies are generating strong cash flows and can support the debt on their balance sheets.